elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-role-of-inputoutput-tables-in-evaluating-function-models.md

 url: /learn/mathematics/questions/what-is-the-role-of-inputoutput-tables-in-evaluating-function-models
 score: -1.0
 related_article1:
-    id: 168403
+    id: 168408
-    title: What are parent functions, and can you give an example of a quadratic parent function?
+    title: >-
+        What is the difference between the outputs of an original function and its transformed version?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-parent-functions-and-can-you-give-an-example-of-a-quadratic-parent-function
+    url: /learn/mathematics/questions/what-is-the-difference-between-the-outputs-of-an-original-function-and-its-transformed-version
 related_article2:
-    id: 168407
+    id: 168408
-    title: How do you evaluate a function at a specific point using a graph?
+    title: >-
+        What is the difference between the outputs of an original function and its transformed version?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-evaluate-a-function-at-a-specific-point-using-a-graph
+    url: /learn/mathematics/questions/what-is-the-difference-between-the-outputs-of-an-original-function-and-its-transformed-version
 related_article3:
-    id: 168409
+    id: 168415
-    title: How do you plot a quadratic function on the coordinate plane?
+    title: >-
+        What are the general rules for function transformations, including reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-quadratic-function-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-are-the-general-rules-for-function-transformations-including-reflection
 related_article4:
-    id: 168405
+    id: 168413
-    title: How are functions used in mathematical modeling for real-world applications?
+    title: >-
+        What is the standard form of a quadratic function, and how is it graphically represented?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-functions-used-in-mathematical-modeling-for-realworld-applications
+    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-function-and-how-is-it-graphically-represented
 related_article5:
     id: 168407
+    title: >-
-    title: How do you evaluate a function at a specific point using a graph?
+        How do you evaluate a function at a specific point using a graph?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-evaluate-a-function-at-a-specific-point-using-a-graph
 ---